alxschwrz/codex_py2cpp/README.md

 # codex_py2cpp 🤖
 Your Python Code is too slow? 🐌
-You wanna speed it up but don't wanna learn C++ Convert your Python script to C++ Code using this simple script and OpenAI Codex 🤖
+You wanna speed it up but don't wanna learn C++ Convert your Python script to C++ Code using this simple script and OpenAI Codex.

 ## Installation
 ```bash